 Kyrgies is another brand that provides sustainable and ethical slippers appealing to all ages.
+The brand's wool-based slippers come in various solid colors like grey, orange, and purple, all colored with low-impact dyes to reduce their environmental impact.
 When shopping, you have several styles and colors to choose from.
-The brand's wool-based slippers come in various solid colors like grey, orange, and purple, all colored with low-impact dyes to reduce their environmental impact.

 During processing, the manufacturers use water and natural soap to wash the felted wool.
 The brand's original style, the low-back classic slippers, features felt soles.
 Other versions feature chrome-free leather soles, with some versions implementing arch support.

-Kyrgies’ ethical slippers and house shoes go through traditional felting techniques.
-Local artisans in Kyrgyzstan make the slippers by hand.
+Kyrgies' eco-friendly house slippers and shoes go through traditional felting techniques.
+Local artisans in Kyrgyzstan make these stylish numbers by hand.
 Furthermore, this brand employs women artisans in places where they have limited opportunities.

-From a certified B-Corp, you can enjoy these ethical and sustainable slippers through all the seasons.
+From a certified B-Corp, you can enjoy these ethical and sustainable comfy slippers through all seasons.
 Baabuk uses an eco-friendly production process to create its signature hand-felted wool slippers.
 The Baabuk slippers are designed in Switzerland and handmade in the company's factory in Nepal.

 Helping to address the vast opportunities that favor men in Nepal, Baabuk employs a large number of women artisans.
 So, you're not only protecting the environment but also supporting employment opportunities for women when you shop from them.

-From the process of acquiring the raw sheep wool, the company ensures that the animals are properly cared for.
+From the process of acquiring raw sheep wool, the company ensures that the animals are properly cared for.
 Baabuk sources its natural wool from New Zealand due to the eco-friendly washing process.

 The procedure the farmers use for the soap and water washing process is eco-friendly.
 To avoid polluting the local rivers, the farmers recycle the water.
 This way, you're certain that these natural wool slippers are made from sustainable materials and a process that supports zero waste.

 Looking for cute and cozy house shoes or slippers to keep your feet warm?
-You might want to have a look at Chilote's slippers range.
+You might want to have a look at Chilote's range.
 The ethical and sustainable brand uses eco-friendly materials to craft its products.

 Chilote makes their range of adult products from salmon leather, organic leather and wool, and raw wool.
 Chilote's raw wool slippers mimic the shape of the feet and reveal a thick slipper socks design.

 What makes Chilote unique is that each pair of handmade slippers comes with a QR code.
 The purpose of the code is to allow you to track the source of your product.
 Chilote incorporates fair labor practices in addition to ensuring an eco-friendly production and supply chain.

 Muffle-Up! makes fun-looking wool slippers that look like giant plush socks.
 This Canadian company is not afraid to create and release house styles in funky styles and color mixtures.

 Each pair of Muffle-Up! sustainable slippers are locally made in Canada.
 The handmade slippers consist of a combination of recycled and natural materials that provide comfort.
 The artisans crotchet the classic slippers in a way that provides comfort to the feet.

 The natural materials of the slippers ensure that your feet stay comfortable without feeling hot and icky.
 If you're worried about itching, the non-itch merino wool takes care of that.

 Toast creates women's slippers using natural materials and fair trade principles.
 This brand offers a range of sustainable slippers with hand-felted sheep's wool, vegetable-tanned sheepskin, or jute.
 Toast uses natural rubber for the soles, and their natural felted wool slippers feature a suede sole.

 Also, you can either decide to wear your slippers within the house or outside.
 Toast designs its slippers to support coziness, comfort, and warmth.

 The brand uses materials like old jeans, fair trade blankets, rugs, and other discarded clothing.
 This is one of the best eco-friendly slippers simply for its principle of giving old items new lives.

 Intoa Design's products are quirky and come in various styles and designs.
 Since they make their slippers from old materials, the brand helps divert old clothing from landfills.
 This significantly helps to curb the waste we associate with the clothing and fashion industry.

 Rawganique doesn't use synthetic fibers for its products, and everything is chemical-free, which makes them ideal for people with sensitive skin or chemical allergies.

-The initial Satie design features an elastic band, while a subsequent similar design comes without the band.
+The initial design features an elastic band, while a subsequent similar design comes without the band.
 This gives you the chance to select the fit you prefer.
 For extra padding, the brand uses various layers of organic cotton fleece inside the slippers.